rustwasm/book/src/hello-world.md

 </html>
 ```

 Note: To run with `instantiateStreaming` and `compileStreaming`, you need your webserver to serve `.wasm` file with `application/wasm` MIME type.
+The [https](https://github.com/thecoshman/http) crate can be used to serve files from `localhost`, and includes the `application/wasm` MIME type out of the box.

 Alternatively, if you are running locally without any webserver.